jnguyen0101/CS377P/README.md

-  ├── assignment_3/          # Covers finite-differences, iterative solutions, and differential equations ├── assignment_4/          # Implements parallel programs to compute an approximation to pi ├── assignment_5/          # Parallelizes Quicksort partitioning using filter and scan operators └── README.md              # Repository overview and documentation
+  ├── assignment_3/          # Covers finite-differences, iterative solutions, and differential equations ├── assignment_4/          # Implements parallel programs to compute an approximation to pi ├── assignment_5/          # Parallelizes Quicksort partitioning using filter and scan operators ├── assignment_6/          # Explores GPU programming by implementing matrix multiplication kernels using the CUDA programming model
+  └── README.md              # Repository overview and documentation
 ```